Introducing Warwickshire Cares: Better Together

 Who is everyone?

 Local health and social care organisations have joined together in partnership under the banner of Warwickshire Cares: Better Together.
 We all, including Warwickshire residents have a role to play in helping the people of Warwickshire remain safe, healthy and independent for as long as possible.

 With the right support from health and social care partners, people can remain self-sufficient, supported in and by their communities, and only required to call on health and social care services when intervention is required.
 Decision-making would be made easier for individuals through improved access to information and advice, with care delivered as close to home as possible.

-Five portfolio areas were identified for 2017-19 by all the organisations represented within Better Together, based on the needs of Warwickshire’s residents, and are either new or continuing from 2016.
+The five portfolio areas identified in 2016 by all the organisations represented within Better Together, based on the needs of Warwickshire’s residents, continue through 2019-20.
+Through the portfolios the following three areas were prioritised for additional attention in 2019-20:

 Public Health guidance and expertise around prevention and early intervention approaches will underpin the work of all five of the portfolios identified.